#Elementor decided to inject my feed with their ads.

 So if you’re a company offering a solution to analyze, organize, optimize and monetize your data, you should as well state this fact in your value prop and lead with it to bring in conversions.

-Otherwise, you confuse your readers like this company does.
+Otherwise, you confuse your readers.
 And confused readers get off the wagon ASAP.

 Lesson: Lead your value prop with your biggest benefit